OSHAYE/curriculum2016/miscLessons/scratchUnit/lessons/1-algorithms/README.md

 ![image](http://images.slideplayer.com/13/4025341/slides/slide_4.jpg)

-> Computers are incredibly fast, accurate and stupid; humans are incredibly slow, inaccurate and brilliant; together they are powerful beyond imagination.
+>  "The computer is incredibly fast, accurate, and stupid.
+Man is incredibly slow, inaccurate, and brilliant.
+The marriage of the two is a force beyond calculation."